MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 This based on Tweepy docs, Tweepy code and the Twitter API docs.

 ?> **Snippet use:**<br>You may copy and paste the code here into your own project and modify it as you need.<br><br>Pasting into a *script* and running is straightforward.
-But, note that if you paste into the *interactive* Python terminal you may get a syntax error because of the empty lines in functions.
+And pasting most code into the **interactive terminal* is fine, but you'll get a syntax error if you paste a function which has empty lines, so use a script instead for that.

 ## Naming conventions